GRAFTED AVOCADO TREES

 Grafted trees will produce fruit within a year or two.
 Budwood for grafting is taken from mature trees, This budwood or “scion” has different hormone levels to the rootstock enabling flowering.

-Hass avocado plants purchased online are $60 which includes GST and postage.
+Avocado plants purchased online are $60 which includes GST and postage.

-We send trees with Australia Post in a strong cardboard box and post on Mondays to ensure that the plant reaches it’s destination
+We send trees with Australia Post in a strong cardboard box and post on Mondays to ensure that the plant reaches it’s destination before the weekend.

 For wholesale orders of 30 plants or more please click here.